gacallea/cardanoRelatedStuff/NACG.md

 ### Contributions ###

-If you have comments, changes, and suggestions, please [file an issue](https://github.com/gacallea/cardanoRelatedStuff/issues) on Github.
+**If you have comments, changes, and suggestions, please [file an issue](https://github.com/gacallea/cardanoRelatedStuff/issues) on Github**.
 Any insight is valuable and will be considered for integration and improvements.
 If these resources help you in any way, consider [buying me a beer](https://seiza.com/blockchain/address/Ae2tdPwUPEZGcgwWYE3wKGcpn9cfPmADjwegQqBnTrcBfsexUkbxnT4sciw).

 ## Prepare Your System ##

 The guides assumes that the system will be managed with ```root```.
 Don't worry, to ```ssh``` and ```sudo```, there will be a dedicated **non-root user**.
 To run the pool, yet another *service user*, with neither a shell nor privileges.
-So, if you are wondering if the pool will run as ```root```, the answer is **no way!!!** Systemd will take care of running the pool as the *service user*.
-And a *service user* without a shell or a password, means less surface attack for an hacker trying to exploit *testing quality* software.
+So, if you are wondering if the pool will run as ```root```, the answer is **no way.** Systemd will take care of running the pool as the *service user*.
+A *service user* without a shell or a password, means less surface attack for an hacker trying to exploit *testing quality* software.

 **Let's get started.**